Email

 The law is catching up: What the EAA means for B2C brands

-The European Accessibility Act (EAA) goes into effect in June 2025, setting a new bar for digital inclusion.
+The European Accessibility Act (EAA) went into effect in June 2025, setting a new bar for digital inclusion.
 While B2B businesses are currently exempt, any B2C brand selling directly to EU consumers must comply.
 That includes email.

 So, what does that mean for senders?